The Mute Swan

 Deputy Manager

 Beth started her journey at the Mute Swan as a regular customer, before being tempted by our charming team to the other side of the bar in January 2017.
-Recognisable by her slightly Scottish accent, diminutive stature and a proclivity for reminding the team to 'hydrate, feel great' the most green-thumbed member of the team can often be spotted tending to the Mute Swan flora and attempting to sneak yet another plant into the pub.
+Recognisable by her slightly Scottish accent, diminutive stature and a proclivity for reminding the team to 'hydrate, feel great' the most nimble member of the team can often be spotted jumping on the. bar for a bottle of hard-to-reach wine, or occasionally propping up the 'right side' of the bar with a whiskey in hand.

 Bar/Waiting

-Part of the crew since 2018, Adam usually takes control behind the bar.
-He likes a good chat about whisky, sports, and just how many undone shirt buttons on a man is too many.
-He'd also like me to tell you that he pours the best Guinness in the pub... but the jury's still out on that one.
+Part of the crew since 2018, Adam usually takes control behind the bar and you'll find him six customers deep there on a Sunday lunch shift asking where all the glasses have gone.
+When he's not busy serving, he likes a good chat about whisky, sports, and just how many undone shirt buttons on a man is too many.
+He'd also like me to tell you that he pours the best Guinness in the pub... but the jury is still out on that one.

 Kitchen